im-github-training/1-introduction-to-github/.github/steps/1-step.md

 #### Restoring files

 One of the great things about Git is that once a file has been added to a repository, it's *almost* **impossible** to lose it.
-We'll prove this out in later exercises, but let's start simple and delete `chapter`.
+We'll prove this out in later exercises, but let's start simple and delete `chapter1`.

 <!--
 ```shellSession